Written by Joe Lahav, Esquire | Edited By Walter Pacheco | Last Update: December 12, 2024

-Unlike most other states, which tend to offer a two-year statute of limitations for asbestos claims, Louisiana offers just one year from the time of diagnosis to file a claim for both personal injury and wrongful death lawsuits.
+The first step in filing a mesothelioma claim in Louisiana is finding an asbestos law firm to handle your claim.
+Unlike most other states, which tend to offer a two-year statute of limitations for asbestos claims, Louisiana offers just one year from the time of diagnosis to file a claim for personal injury and wrongful death lawsuits.
 This means you may have less time to file a claim in Louisiana.

-But don’t be discouraged if you’ve already passed that time frame, because an experienced mesothelioma attorney may be able to file your mesothelioma claim in another state.
+But don’t be discouraged if you’ve already passed that time frame.
+An experienced mesothelioma attorney may be able to file your mesothelioma claim in another state.

 Nemeroff Law Firm Logo